dwarren-nmh/dwarren-nmh.github.io/docs/tutorials/Blink.md

 ![LED](../img/LED.png)

 LED stands for Light Emitting Diode.
-The LED is a diode, which menas it only allows electricity to flow in one direction.
+The LED is a diode, which means it only allows electricity to flow in one direction.
 When electricity flows in the correct direction, it emits light.

 Luckily, the M5Stack C has an LED built in.
-The LED's anode (positive end) is connected to **Pin 10** of the microcontroller, and the cathod (negative end) is connected to ground.
+The LED's anode (positive end) is connected to **Pin 10** of the microcontroller, and the cathode (negative end) is connected to ground.

 We'll start with a simple script that will turn the LED on and off in a loop: